Routes to Become a Military Dietitian

 The standard route to becoming a military dietitian is through the US Military-Baylor Graduate Program in Nutrition and Internship program.
 Occassionally individuals who are already registered dietitians can enter the military as a direct commission.

 The Graduate Program of Nutrition is a two-phased, degree-producing program.

-Phase 2, the internship and research portion, is approximately 12 months long and is completed at one of three locations for Army students: San Antonio Military Medical Center or SAMMC (TX), Walter Reed National Military Medical Center (MD),or Madigan Healthcare System (WA).
-Air Force students will complete their phase 2 training at SAMMC.
+Phase 2, the internship and research portion, is approximately 12 months long and is completed at one of three locations for Army students: Brooke Army Medical Center or BAMC (TX), Walter Reed National Military Medical Center or WRNMMC (MD),or Madigan Army Medical Center or MAMC(WA).
+Air Force students will complete their phase 2 training at BAMC.
 Students who successfully complete the program will be awarded a Master of Science Degree in Nutrition from Baylor University and will be eligible to take the Registration Examination for Dietitians.